koffloader-io/koffloader/docs/README.md

 4. redefine CRD in pkg/k8s/v1
     rename directory name 'pkg/k8s/apis/koffloader.koffloader.io'
-    replace all 'mybook' to 'YourCRDName'
+    replace all 'kcluster' to 'YourCRDName'
-    and `make update_crd_sdk`, and write code in pkg/mybookManager
+    and `make update_crd_sdk`, and write code in pkg/kclusterManager

-    rename pkg/mybookManager and replace all 'mybook' with your CRD name in this directory
+    rename pkg/kclusterManager and replace all 'kcluster' with your CRD name in this directory

-    rm charts/crds/koffloader.koffloader.io_mybooks.yaml
+    rm charts/crds/koffloader.koffloader.io_kclusters.yaml

-    # in repo: replace all "github.com/koffloader-io/spiderdoctor/pkg/mybookManager" to "github.com/koffloader-io/spiderdoctor/pkg/${crdName}Manager"
+    # in repo: replace all "github.com/koffloader-io/spiderdoctor/pkg/kclusterManager" to "github.com/koffloader-io/spiderdoctor/pkg/${crdName}Manager"
-    # in repo: find and replace all "mybook" to YourCrd
+    # in repo: find and replace all "kcluster" to YourCrd

 5. update charts/ , and images/ , and CODEOWNERS